kris2475/Ultra-Low-Power-Edge-Impulse-EI-Data-Logger-for-Cold-Start-Monitoring/README.md

 $$\text{TTFM} (\mu\text{s}) \approx -13.50 \times T (^{\circ}\mathrm{C}) + 35605$$

 **Rate of Change:** The TTFM increases by approximately $\mathbf{13.50\ \mu\text{s}}$ for every $\mathbf{1^{\circ}\mathrm{C}}$ decrease in temperature.

+### Why the Data Appears Stepped (Granularity)

+While temperature is a continuous variable, the plot shows the TTFM data points clustered into horizontal "steps" rather than following a perfectly smooth line.
+This is due to the combined effect of sensor hardware and software timing resolution:

+1.  **Dominant Fixed Hardware Delay:** The BH1750 Lux sensor's required $\mathbf{180\text{ ms}}$ integration time ($\approx \mathbf{180,000 \ \mu\text{s}}$) forms a massive, fixed baseline for the total TTFM.
+The small, cold-dependent changes in the ESP32's start-up time only slightly perturb this large value.

+2.  **Integer Timing Resolution (Quantisation):** The TTFM is measured using the `esp_timer_get_time()` function, which returns an **integer count** in microseconds ($\mu\text{s}$).
+It cannot measure fractions of a microsecond.

+**The Stepping Effect:** As the temperature drops, the linear increase in start-up time is gradual, but the measured TTFM can only report the next whole microsecond.
+Consequently, many successive temperature readings share the exact same TTFM value until the accumulated cold-start delay is large enough to push the *total* measured time over the threshold to the next available integer microsecond.
+This results in the clear stepped pattern observed in the scatter plot.

 ### Resolution of Hypothesis